hapax/hapax.github.io/assets/simple-qm.md

 ---

-Notice that this includes (P2') as a special case, since if the photon and polariser have relative angle $\Delta\theta =0$, then the probability the photon is admitted is $p = \cos^2(0) = 1$.
-We have guessed these rules using two filters, but these rules were originally were originally derived using *three* filters in the famous [Stern-Gerlach experiment](https://en.wikipedia.org/wiki/Stern%E2%80%93Gerlach_experiment) (1922).
+We have based our rules on experiments using two filters, but they more conventionally introduced using *three* filters and the famous [Stern-Gerlach experiment](https://en.wikipedia.org/wiki/Stern%E2%80%93Gerlach_experiment) (1922).
 You can predict the outcome of this experiment using rules (P1) and (P2) in Exercise 1.
+In Exercise 2, you can see why intensity is halved when a flashlight beam is polarised.

 ---